espruino/EspruinoDocs/modules/NFCTag.md

 Example
 -------

 This example creates an empty 768-byte Tag.
-The table below describes the six initializer bytes used on the second line:
+The table below describes the 9 initializer bytes used on the second line:

 | Index | Value | Explanation                                               |